Kanban Board for Children

 Nothing dramatic.
 Just the gradual accumulation of unfinished intentions.

-One evening, while casually talking about how you are missing your tasks, without missing a beat, he replied,
+One evening, while just casually mentioning how he’d been missing his favourite activities, without missing a beat, he replied

 “Mom, let’s start the Kanban board again”.
 I wasn’t expecting that answer.
 For a moment, I just smiled.
 Because those words told me something important.